Fix: Terraform Variable Not Set — No Value for Required Variable

 }Note: Never set

 default = ""(empty string) as a workaround for sensitive variables.
-An empty string is a valid value that will be used — it won’t prompt the user, and it might cause downstream errors (database with no password, etc.).
+An empty string is a valid value that will be used — it will not prompt the user, and it might cause downstream errors (database with no password, etc.).
 Usesensitive = truewithout a default to force explicit provision.

 Fix 5: Understand Variable Precedence